 Spring (6 units)

 No. Eligibility to apply for this particular graduate path does not require a master's degree.
 An MA is built into this program of study before advancing to PhD candidacy.

-A: Applicants will be drawn to this unique doctoral learning opportunity for several reasons.
-Some applicants may have a clear interest in producing original ethnographic research related specifically to China or communities of struggle in China.
-Others may leverage the opportunity abroad to further enrich a postcapitalist scholarly exploration that, while not specifically focused on China, incorporates the experience (e.g., the themes: alternative economic systems, alternative political systems, social possibilities, grassroots political engagement).
+Applicants will need to demonstrate a clear scholarly link between their intended dissertation research and the intensive year at ZJU in their goal statement and be able to articulate this in their interview.
+Some applicants may have a clear interest in producing original ethnographic research related specifically to China or communities of struggle in China; others may leverage the opportunity abroad to further enrich a postcapitalist scholarly exploration that, while not specifically focused on China, incorporates the experience into their work.

-Q: What does the ZJU Scholarship cover?
+What does the scholarship cover?

-Q: Do I need to be fluent in Chinese languages?
+Do I need to be fluent in Chinese languages?